Carocim/scrolling-tasklist-obs-overlay/README.md

 1. Open OBS
 2. Add a **Window Capture** source
 3. Select the Electron overlay window
-4. Enable “Allow Transparency”
-5. Crop and position as needed
+4. Crop and position as needed

 ---